Biometric Identification: The Good and The Bad

 Biometric identification is a process of verification that uses a unique biological trait to determine whether or not someone is who they say they are.
 Features used in biometric identification can include fingerprints, iris scans, retina scans, hand geometry, ear geometry, voice recognition, facial recognition, and even heartbeat data.

 Use of these identifiers takes the place of other common identifiers such as logins, passwords, PIN codes, birth dates, addresses, or other personal information.
-One example of increasingly common biometric identification is fingerprint scanning to unlock certain smartphones instead of a four-digit code.
+An increasingly common form of biometric identification is fingerprint scanning to unlock certain smartphones instead of a four-digit code.

 Where Biometric Identification Succeeds